Karakor

 Industries

 We work with a narrow set of industries by choice.
-The constraints differ — privilege, regulated data, enterprise scrutiny — but the discipline behind the work is the same: build for an adversary, write down what we did, hand over something an in-house lead can extend.
+The constraints differ — privilege, regulated data, enterprise scrutiny, IP exposure — but the discipline behind the work is the same: build for an adversary, write down what we did, hand over something an in-house lead can extend.

 01